-We have a guide dedicated to checking to see if your SSD or HDD is not working properly as well as fixes for this issue, which you can check here.
+We also advise you to take a look at this step-by-step guide that shows you how to verify if your SSD or HDD is working properly, as well as fixes for possible issues.

-The last option to fix the error would be to reinstall your Windows 10.
+The last option to fix the hal.dll is missing error, would be to reinstall your Windows 10.
 A clean install of Windows 10 will reset all your files to normal and fix the missing/corrupt Hal.dll file error.

 You should only approach this method if none of the above solutions work.
 For this, please follow our guide on how to clean install Windows 10.

 As you can see there are various methods for fixing <Windows root>system32hal.dll. error on your Windows 10 and we can assure you that one of them will suit your situation.

 We’d like to hear more from you so feel free to leave a comment in the dedicated section below.